-- 8A-22.
+8A-22.
 REPLACEMENT OF ENGINE SHOCK MOUNTS.
 Refer to Figure 8A-5 for the proper arrangement of the engine shock mount assemblies.
 The top shocks are assembled so the gold colored shock is aft and the silver colored shock is forward.
 The lower shock mounts are installed opposite of the top shock mounts.
-Torque shock mount bolts to 450 to 500 in. lbs. and safety. - 8A-23.
+Torque shock mount bolts to 450 to 500 in.
+Ibs. and safety.

+8A-23.
 ENGINE TURBOCHARGER.
 The turbocharger system requires little attention between turbo overhauls.
 However, it is recommended that the items outlined in the Inspection Report of Section III be checked during required inspection intervals.
 Should trouble occur, refer to the Troubleshooting Table in this section and seek out the possible cause.
-Do not break the clamp seal joining the turbine and compressor units. - 8A-23a.
+Do not break the clamp seal joining the turbine and compressor units.

+8A-23a.
 TURBOCHARGER NOMENCLATURE.
 Many unfamiliar terms may appear on the following pages of this manual.
 An understanding of these will be helpful, if not necessary, in performing maintenance and troubleshooting.
 The following is a list of commonly used terms and names as applied to turbocharging and a brief description.

-To increase the air pressure (density) above or higher than ambient conditions.
-Supercharge

-A device that accomplishes the increase in pressure.
-Supercharger turbine.
+TERM MEANING Supercharge To increase the air pressure (density) above or higher than ambient conditions.
+Supercharger A device that accomplishes the increase in pressure.
+Turbo-Supercharger More commonly referred to as a "Turbocharger," this device is driven by a turbine.
 The turbine is spun by energy extracted from the engine exhaust gas.